 A great look down on the Tower in "The Omega Man" -- before the top of the clock tower was removed.
 Here' we're looking west on 8th with the red vertical of the Olympic Theatre down there in the shadows.
 Behind the Tower, it's the Hamburger / May Co. department store building.
 Across the street on the northwest corner it's the Merritt Bldg., here with a Home Savings office still on the first floor.

-See our many web pages on the Tower Theatre for information on this S. Charles Lee designed theatre from 1927.
+See the many web pages about the Tower Theatre on the Los Angeles Theatres site for information on this little jewel box of a theatre S. Charles Lee designed in 1927.

 Charlton Heston pulling up in front of the Olympic, 313 W. 8th St. It's all self service.
 The staff is gone so he has to go up to the booth to thread it up himself.

-On his Photos of Los Angeles Facebook page Ken McIntyre has a screenshot of the scene above paired with a 2012 exterior view.
+On the Photos of Los Angeles Facebook page Ken McIntyre has a screenshot of the scene above paired with a 2012 exterior view.

 As Heston gets out of his car at the Olympic we get another shot featuring the Tower Theatre as we look east on 8th.
 Thanks to the blog "Dear Old Hollywood" for this one.
 It comes from their 2009 article "The Omega Man - Film Locations."
 The site Omega Planet also has shots of many filming locations.